-The same names pop up over and over again: William Morris Endeavor (WME), Agency for the Performing Arts (APA), Creative Artists Agency (CAA), to name a few, but is the top tier the right place to start?
+Are you an actor looking for an agent in New York City?
+The same agencies may have popped up for you: William Morris Endeavor (WME), Agency for the Performing Arts (APA), Creative Artists Agency (CAA), to name a few, but does the top tier feel elusive for an actor in your position?
 Here’s the deal: The biggest agencies will almost never take a chance on an unknown.
 And, while starting at the top would obviously be great, smaller agencies offer more hands-on attention and plenty of room to grow.

 And if you want to know more about how to land an agent, you can read all about it in this article.